 Exceptions to the Rules

-The only exception I’m giving myself permission to spend money is only on essential things that I need such as washing detergent, shaving cream, etc. and food ingredients that can aid me in cooking with the existing pantry ingredients.
+Another exception would be from other expenses such as shopping for essential things that I need, such as washing detergent, shaving cream, etc. and food ingredients that can aid me in cooking with the existing pantry ingredients.

 How to Take the No Spend Challenge One Step Further

 It’s not easy committing to the No Spend Challenge, but here’s one way you can make it slightly more fun for you:

 Gather all your family and/or friends to take on the challenge with you!

 Maybe have a mini-competition among your friends, where the one who saves the most can get a small reward from everyone else.

 For those of you with children, this is also a good way for you to help them cultivate a habit of saving too!

 Additionally, taking on the No Spend Challenge with others helps you keep track of one another, ensuring that everyone is committing to the challenge.